wfaquieri/WiniciusFaquieri/README.md

 ---

 - I work as a data analyst in the Data Mining team at FGV-IBRE
-- I have technical skills in statistical programming,
+- I have technical skills in statistical programming.

 ---